 In SLO County, Hotline implemented 2-1-1 in 2007.
 Unfortunately, due to limited funding streams, Hotline was forced to close its doors in 2009.
 To preserve these important services, United Way of San Luis Obispo County and Transitions-Mental Health Association stepped in; today, information and referral calls are still answered by knowledgeable, bilingual call specialists, and Transitions provides more in-depth crisis and support counseling when callers have immediate mental health needs.
 The mental health hotline phone number is 1-800-783-0607.

 2-1-1 services in SLO County would not be possible, however, without tremendous support from the community; we would like to thank the following organizations for their contributions.

 - SLO County Office of Emergency Services Access and Functional Needs Directory

 - 2-1-1 California

-United Way of San Luis Obispo County does not publish an annual print directory, however you may download the directory in PDF.
-Due to the ever changing nature of resources, this PDF will be refreshed quarterly, but for the most accurate information, please dial 2-1-1.
+United Way of San Luis Obispo County does not publish an annual print directory, however, you may download the directory in PDF.
+Due to the ever-changing nature of resources, this PDF will be refreshed periodically, but for the most accurate information, please dial 2-1-1.

 Additional questions or comments about 2-1-1?
 Please contact us.